danielconnor/itcarlow-ical-py/README.md

 ```

 #### ics
-An iCalendar representation of the timetable.
+An [http://tools.ietf.org/html/rfc5545](iCalendar) representation of the timetable.
 All dates represent days from the current week.
 Each period is set to repeat at the same time each week forever.
 If the calendar is imported into Google Calendar, at the moment it will be updated at least once a day so when a new week starts, the calendar will start from
 the current week and will not show for any previous weeks.